rossmclane/test_repo/README.md

-# test_repo
+# test_repository
-This is a public test repository
+This is a public test repository.